How to work out for your mental health

 Even with gyms reopening at limited capacity, it’s still safer to exercise at home or outdoors.
-So, we’re dubbing this September Muscle Month to help you keep up your fitness, power, and health in socially distant times.
+Check out our other Muscle Month to help you keep up your fitness, power, and health in socially distant times.

 It’s no secret that your bodily health depends on your mental health and vice versa.
 While lack of exercise might emphasize feelings of depression and anxiety, squeezing into your workout gear can lead to lots of benefits, like a rush of happy endorphins and a distraction from your daily worries.
 Over time, active people tend to be more confident and social, according to the Mayo Clinic.